rran6970/myeffectdemo-staging/README.md

     pip install --requirement requirements.txt

-(Python-MySQL 1.2.4 fails to install due to an error, "maximum recursion depth exceeded".
+* Python-MySQL 1.2.4 failed to install on Debian sid due to an error, "maximum recursion depth exceeded".
 Using Python-MySQL 1.2.5 appears to work.
-At some point, installation will require mysql_config from libmysqlclient-dev). --~ilatypov
+At some point, installation will require mysql_config from libmysqlclient-dev.

+* The mysql connector refused to download an untrusted package, and ignoring this concern by prefixing the name of the package with "--allow-external" in requirements.txt worked this around.

+* The hg command from the Debian mercurial package failed to showconfig paths.default stored in venv/src/pil/.hg/hgrc.
+Creating a ~/.hgrc with a trust to root helps, [trusted] users = root

+* Installing the PostgreSQL module failed pointing to absence of pg_config, and installing libpq-dev corrected this.

 To update database tables: